 The choice of activation layers can have big influence on the performance of the neural network.
-In a FFNN the activation functions are required to be non-constant, bounded, monotonically increasing and continuous (Hjortn-Jensen) for the network to work well in complex datasets.
+In a FFNN the activation functions are required to be non-constant, bounded, monotonically increasing and continuous (Hjortn-Jensen, 2022) for the network to work well in complex datasets.
 Common choices include sigmoid function, the Rectified Linear Unit function (ReLU), the hyperbolic tangent function (than) or the Leaky ReLU.

 Sigmoid: The Sigmoid (or Logistic) function is the preferred one for classification problems with binary outcome, which aims to predict outputs in form of discrete variables (yes/no, true/false etc.).
 The minimization on the cost function leads in this case to a non-linear equation that can’t be solve analytically.
-The optimization of logistic regression is then done by minimization algorithms, like gradient descent methods.
+The optimization of logistic regression is then done by minimization algorithms, like GD methods.